Seongbok station

 Seongbok Station is a metro station located in Seongbok-dong, Suji-gu, Yongin, Gyeonggi-do, South Korea.
 The station has a popular cafe street and shopping mall called Day Park directly in front of Exit 4.

 A large Lotte shopping mall larger than COEX in scale, is scheduled to be built between Exits 1 and 2, slated for opening in September 2019.
+This is the Lotte Mall Suji Branch, which is connected to the station.
+Nearby the station are four apartment complexes, three of them belonging to the Lotte Castle brand, and these complexes are also connected to Lotte Mall.